 She has also published the monograph Musica e famiglia.
 L’avventura artistica di Renata Zatti (2010); the critical edition of Renata Zatti.
 Invenzione musicale (2012); and the co-editions of Vent’anni di musica elettronica all’università di Padova.
 Il Centro di sonologia computazionale (with S. Durante, 2002); and Presenza storica di Luigi Nono (with A.I.
 De Benedictis, 2011).

-Prior to joining the faculty at Rovigo and Parma Conservatories of music (Italy), Laura Zattra taught at Padova University (history of music, philology and analysis of music, music pedagogy), and was post-doc and then senior researcher at the University of Padova (2004 – 2012).
+Prior to joining the faculty at Rovigo, Vicenza and Bologna Conservatories of music (Italy), Laura Zattra taught at Padova University (history of music, philology and analysis of music, music pedagogy), and was post-doc and then senior researcher at the University of Padova (2004 – 2012).
 She was twice invited researcher to work at IRCAM: from the French CNRS in 2012 (Project: “Contribution à l’histoire des interactions arts/science: l’émergence de la réalisation en informatique musicale”), and in 2017 (Projet: “l’Etat de la recherche Musicale/Artistique”).
 She was collaborator in several research project including the Calgary University (Canada), the DeMonfort University (UK), the Sorbonne University (Paris) among others.